Cone types and asymptotic invariants for the random walk on the modular group: Combinatorial group theory

-Let $x$ be the largest common suffix of $v$ and $w$ (possibly $x$ is empty).
+\begin{proof} Let $x$ be the largest common suffix of $v$ and $w$ (possibly $x$ is empty).
 Write $v=v'x$ and $w = w'x$.
 Let $w_1$ and $v_1$ be the smallest non-empty suffixes of $w'$ and $v'$ respectively such that $v_1$ and $w_1$ are equivalent.
 Such $v_1$ and $w_1$ exist since $v$ and $w$ are different words.
-Moreover, they have the same length since they are equivalent, that is, they are paths that evaluate to the same element in $G$.
+Moreover, they have the same length since they are equivalent geodesics, that is, they evaluate to the same element in $G$.
 Write $v'=v_0v_1$ and $w'=w_0w_1$ (possibly $v_0$ and $w_0$ are empty).
 In particular $v_0$ and $w_0$ are equivalent, since the same holds for $v',w'$ and $v_1,w_1$.
+See \Cref{figu:decomposition}.